3. Truth Vortex

 The people he spoke to didn’t agree about God, didn’t agree about the Bible, and didn’t agree about meaningfulness.
 Nathan discovered:

-People who use different words sometimes mean the exact same thing
+sometimes mean the exact same thing

 and people who use the same words